jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 computer paper or notecards are enough.

-**Granola bars, almonds, and other TSA-friendly snacks** for when you're caught between meals, want to avoid airplane food, or expensive options in the terminal.
+**Granola bars, almonds, and other TSA-friendly snacks** for when you're caught between meals, tired of airplane food, or not interested in a $12 sandwich in the terminal.

 **[Portable power]** for when you're stuck without an outlet and need a few joules. <a href="http://www.amazon.com/gp/product/B005X1Y7I2/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B005X1Y7I2&linkCode=as2&tag=jgmalcolm-20&linkId=CDGMIMDFFRTWSOJE"><img class="thumb" src="https://images-na.ssl-images-amazon.com/images/I/419Ldr5R77L._SL160_.jpg" ></a>